 There are many reasons why a woman may bleed after sex.
 The medical name for this is "postcoital bleeding".

-If you're concerned because you experience vaginal bleeding after sex, seek advice from your GP or a sexual health clinic (genitourinary or GUM clinic).
+If you're concerned because you experience vaginal bleeding after sex, seek advice from a GP or a sexual health clinic (genitourinary or GUM clinic).
 They will ask about your medical history and assess your symptoms.
 They can then advise you if any treatment is needed.

 Causes of bleeding after sex

 Bleeding after sex can be a sign of a health condition: